 Once you have found a well ventilated area, the next thing to consider is how to fireproof it.
 The best way to keep your area fire proofed is to simply keep your flame within the designated area.
 Only point the flame at what you are soldering, or towards fireproofed materials, and turn the torch off when not in use.
 Keep your soldering station free from any flammables, such as work notes and sketch books.
 Look all around, are there carpet or curtains, or anything else that can easily catch fire and spread?
 Be rid of them or cover with heat buffers such as ceramic tiles, sheet metal, concrete or hardiebacker cement board.
 The same goes for the desk that you will be using, proper jeweller’s benches are made out of wood, but we certainly protect that surface before soldering at the bench.
 And don’t forget to fireproof yourself as well!
 Make sure your body is clothed in snug fitting cotton, no long loose sleeves scarves or ties, and wear an apron of cotton or leather along with closed toe shoes, hot metal falling onto bare skin or toes, especially with a lit torch in hand will not make for a good day.
 Remember to always keep your hair tied back including bangs, there are much easier ways of acquiring a new hair style.
-Have a large glass of water handy more for putting out any smoldering rather than for your own hydration, which is important too, so, make it two glasses.
-Keeping a small fire extinguisher and fire blanket close by may be over kill, but it defiantly tames the nerves and helps your spouse or flatmates feel a whole lot better as well.
+Keeping a small fire extinguisher and fire blanket close by may is a MUST.

 Once your space and surface are fireproofed , you will need something else to do the actual soldering on.
 The soldering brick used to place your pieces to be soldered upon, is a different medium than fire proofing materials.
 There are many different options each with its own pluses and minuses, and you many find yourself using a different medium for different jobs.